-

 The minister's view should be sought as soon as possible on whether reappointment of an incumbent is to be considered.
 In some cases, enabling legislation sets out the position on reappointment, maximum number of terms, etc. Where legislation is silent, reappointment can be considered.
 As a general guide, a second term can be considered appropriate.
 A member can be reappointed for further terms if the minister agrees there are sound reasons for doing so.

-There’s a balance between the benefits derived from continuity of service on a board, the value of the board gaining new ideas and perspectives, and the need to avoid the board losing a number of experienced members over a short space of time.
+There’s a balance to be struck between the benefits derived from continuity of service on a board, the value of the board gaining new ideas and perspectives, and the need to avoid the board losing a number of experienced members over a short space of time.
 The board's goals, its overall skills need, relevant government policy settings and a member's performance may have changed since their term began.

 If a further term is being recommended, departments don’t need to follow the full process as for an initial appointment, but they need to be able to assure their minister that appointment for a further term is the most appropriate option.
 The APH submission should clearly state the process that has been followed and the reasons for reappointment being proposed.